On Boussinesq's equation for water waves: Introduction

 \subsection{Background}

 Substitution of $u(x,t) = e^{i(kx - \omega t)}$ into the linearized version of (\ref{badboussinesq}) yields the dispersion relation

-Since $\omega$ is nonreal for all $k \in \R$ with $|k| > 1$, it follows that (\ref{badboussinesq}) is linearly unstable, i.e., Fourier modes of large frequency grow exponentially in time.
+Since $\omega$ is nonreal for all $k \in \R$ with $|k| > 1$, it follows that (\ref{badboussinesq}) is linearly unstable, i.e., Fourier modes of large frequency grow (or decay) exponentially in time.
 Because of this feature, which makes the initial value problem ill-posed, equation (\ref{badboussinesq}) is sometimes referred to as the ``bad'' Boussinesq equation.
 The ``good'' Boussinesq equation is in this context the equation obtained by changing the sign of $u_{xxxx}$ in (\ref{badboussinesq}).
 This change of signs makes the equation linearly stable and amenable to various classical PDE techniques.
 Accordingly, there exists a multitude of works dedicated to the study of the ``good'' Boussinesq equation; see e.g. \cite{BFH2019, BS1988, F2009, F2011, HM2015, KT2010, TM1991, X2006} for local existence and well-posedness results, \cite{BS1988, L1993, TM1991, X2006} for global existence results, and \cite{LS1995, F2011, L1997} for scattering properties and asymptotic results.
-On the other hand, the literature on equation (\ref{badboussinesq}) is rather limited, at least from a mathematical standpoint.
+On the other hand, the literature on equation (\ref{badboussinesq}) is limited, at least from a mathematical standpoint.
 Multi-soliton solutions of (\ref{badboussinesq}) were constructed by Hirota \cite{H1973} and further evidence for the integrability of (\ref{badboussinesq}) was put forward by Zakharov in \cite{Z1974} where a Lax pair was constructed.
 The solitons were shown to be unstable under small perturbations in the linear approximation by Berryman \cite{B1976} (but the question of their nonlinear stability was left open).
-In \cite{LS1985}, the authors examined properties of an initial-boundary value problem on a finite interval for a class of equations including (\ref{badboussinesq}) and proved nonexistence of global positive solutions for certain initial data; this initial-boundary value problem was studied further by Yang \cite{Y2002}.
+In \cite{KL1977}, the authors examined an initial-boundary value problem on a finite interval for (\ref{badboussinesq}) and showed that solutions may blow up in finite time; this initial-boundary value problem was studied further in \cite{LS1985, Y2002}.
 The solitons of (\ref{badboussinesq}) were analyzed using a $\bar{\partial}$-dressing method in \cite{BZ2002}.
 There are also various results on modified versions of (\ref{badboussinesq}).
 For example, the sixth-order Boussinesq equation obtained by adding an additional term with a sixth order derivative to (\ref{badboussinesq}) (which makes it linearly stable) has been extensively studied, see e.g. \cite{EF2012}.
 Another version of (\ref{badboussinesq}) that has been investigated (see \cite{M1981, DTT1982}) is the equation obtained by ignoring the $u_{xx}$-term in (\ref{badboussinesq}), i.e.,